RPG Maker: RPG Maker

-In 2000, RPG Maker was released for the Sony PlayStation, however, only a limited number of copies were made for releases outside of Japan.
-The software allowed user-made characters, and monsters through Anime Maker which was separate from the RPG Maker, which required saving to an external memory card.
-However, there was a limit to how many user-made sprites and monsters could be used in RPG Maker.
+In 2000, RPG Maker was released for the Sony PlayStation, but only a limited number of copies were made for releases outside of Japan.
+The software allowed user-made characters, and monsters through Anime Maker which was separate from the RPG Maker, which required saving to an external memory card, but there was a limit to how many user-made sprites and monsters could be used in RPG Maker.
 Also, in Anime Maker, the user could create larger sprites for a theater-type visual novel in which the player could animate and control characters, but these sprites were much larger and unusable in RPG Maker.

 The RPG Maker interface was somewhat user-friendly, and battles were front-view style only.
 Item, Monster, Skill/Magic, and Dungeons had a small limit cap, as did the effects of any given Item, Magic or Skill (9,999).
 Items were all inclusive; Weapons and Armors were created in the Items interface.
 The types of items were as follows: None (mainly used for Key Items), Weapon, Armor, Key (up to eight sub types), Magic (for binding Magic created in the Magic interface to an item), Healing, and Food (which raises stats and EXP, or experience points in which this particular software is the only one of the series to do so natively).

 Events were a separate save file from the System file, and are referred to as Scenario files.
 This is how the user could make multiple parts to one game, provided the user had enough memory cards and card space to create the files.

 RPG Maker Fes

 A version for the Nintendo 3DS was released by NIS America on June 27, 2017.
 While it remains portable on a small screen, users can create games on-the-go and also download games to play as well.
-The game received some criticism, with NintendoWorldReport writing that "Ultimately, it’s hard for me to recommend RPG Maker Fes to anyone but the most hardcore of RPG fans that have always dreamed of creating their own game."
+The game received some criticism, with NintendoWorldReport saying that the title would be more suitable to hardcore RPG fans, who want to create their own game, rather than for every type of player.
 Games completed can be uploaded to the RPG Maker Fes Player app for those to download and play on their own systems.
-It is the second RPG Maker to receive a limited edition (the previous one being RPG Tsukūru DS) which includes a CD soundtrack in a jewel case containing all the soundtracks in the game, and a full-color paperback artbook.
+It is the second RPG Maker version to receive a limited edition (the previous one being RPG Tsukūru DS) which includes a CD soundtrack in a jewel case containing all the soundtracks in the game, and a full-color paperback artbook.
 It is the first RPG Maker on consoles/handhelds to receive a digital release.